 - The dependence of the media on advertisements for revenue deters it from reporting against people who give them advertisements.

 - For making a news interesting and increasing the public support for an issue, media tends to highlight on only one side of the story.

-Few years ago; the media drew our attention to the alarming amount of pesticides in cola drinks.
+Few years ago, media drew our attention to the alarming amount of pesticides in cola drinks.
 It therefore made us aware about the need to monitor these drinks according to international quality and safety standards.
-This reporting was done by the media in spite of the government’s resistance.
+This reporting was done by media in spite of the government's resistance.
 Thus, media played a very important role in giving very crucial information to the people regarding health risks of consuming cola drinks.

-However, there are also instances where the media fails to focus on issues that are important for our lives.
+However, there are also instances where media fails to focus on issues that are important for our lives.
 Some of such issues are as under:

 - Unsafe drinking water: Every year thousands of people die due to illness caused by contaminated water.
 But media seldom discusses this issue.

-Since media will not be interested in covering ‘small issues’ that involve the lives of ordinary people, many local groups have come up with their own media.
+Since media will not be interested in covering small issues that involve the lives of ordinary people, many local groups have come up with their own media.
 This is called local media.
 Some examples of these are:

-- Community radio: These are used to tell farmers about the prices of different crops and to give many other valuable inputs to them.
+These are used to tell farmers about the prices of different crops and to give many other valuable inputs to them.